FunnyWolf/Viper/docs/en/module/CredentialAccess_CredentialDumping_KiwiOnLocal.md

 # Obtain Windows Memory Passwords

-Kiwi captures the plaintext passwords of Windows users in memory and saves them to the credential list.
+Kiwi captures the plaintext passwords of Windows users in memory and saves them to the `credential list`.

 ## Operation Method